-Recommendation 5: Speed the enabling of a modern and focused education on industries that deliver high-quality and highly-skilled jobs, thus contributing to greater, sustainable and faster growth of companies.
-As a wide-ranging issue, it should help to better connect academia faculties, science and technology instruments (e.g. parks, hubs, etc.), through their collaboration with industry, since it aims the creation of highly skilled personnel and developing a knowledge-based society.
+Speed the enabling of a modern and focused education on industries that deliver high-quality and highly-skilled jobs, thus contributing to companies' greater, sustainable and faster growth.
+As a wide-ranging issue, it should help to better connect academic faculties, science and technology instruments (e.g. parks, hubs, etc.) through their collaboration with industry, since it aims the creation of highly skilled personnel and developing a knowledge-based society.

-Recommendation 6: Enforce relation and format of collaboration University - Business, from the responsible institution as clearly identified in the Smart Specialisation Strategy being drafted.
+Enforce relation and format of collaboration University - Business, from the responsible institution as clearly identified in the Smart Specialisation Strategy being drafted.
 Some possible cooperation forms are (1) creation of an online platform where the business issues are collected and shared with universities based on their area of specialisation and Universities to orient the graduation/master or PhD thesis based on the practical issues/problems/needs for data - raised from the private sector, (2) open lessons with innovator businessmen (former students), that have proved to be successful in their professional life to be invited by universities to share their experience, challenges and success in an open discussion with students, (3) curricula update with enterprise skills starting from high schools to universities and adaptation toward market demand by expanding practical skills along with theory, (4) Regular student orientation toward the labour market, through periodic consultations with business associations, (5) Accelerator to enhance projects in innovation.

-Recommendation 7: Stimulate the education of SMEs through media usage (visual/social) as a powerful tool to drive user's attention on relevant topics such as Innovation.
+Stimulate the education of SMEs through media usage (visual/social) as a powerful tool to drive users' attention on relevant topics such as innovation.
 Economic Programs sponsored by the government can be used to increase awareness of SMEs on Innovation and the importance of collaboration with academia as the best way to influence the future of their business.

-Recommendation 8: Foster cooperation between Universities by establishing a consortium based on the specific specialization field of the member universities.
-This expertise based consortium, will serve as a practical training centre for enterprises and will enable the sustainability of knowledge transferred from projects supporting innovation in different sectors of the economy.
+Foster cooperation between Universities by establishing a consortium based on the specific specialisation field of the member universities.
+This expertise based consortium will serve as a practical training centre for enterprises and enable the sustainability of knowledge transferred from projects supporting innovation in different sectors of the economy.

-Recommendation 9: Establish linkages between academia/businesses and financial institutions to find ways to finance student's ideas on Start-ups based on identified SME needs.
+Establish linkages between academia/businesses and financial institutions to find ways to finance students' ideas on start-ups based on identified SME needs.
 An example of facilitator agents can be Local Economic Development structures (e.g. Auleda in Vlora or Teuleda in Shkodra) that can simplify the intermediation and monitoring/follow up processes.